 Done projects, ehh yes, projects that have been going on in the past.
-A diverse range of collaborations in kind and duration.
-Some them were one-off’s, others have been playing and releasing music for years but all of them played their own original music.
-Who knows, maybe one day the one or the other group all of a sudden wakes up from a deep sleep for another round: a reunion?
+A diverse range of collaborations.
+Some them were one-off’s, others have been playing and releasing music for years, but all of them came up with their own original music.
+Who knows, maybe one day the one or the other group all of a sudden wakes up from a more or less deep sleep, for another round, for a reunion.

 Bakker, Goudsmit & Jäger

 Never enough.
 Music.
 Life.
 Energy.
 Fun.
 Notes.
 Idiocy.
 Effort.
 Heart.
 Leaps.
 Imperfection.
 Magic.
 Music.
 Some tunes pop up out of the blue.
 Some melodies vanish into thin air.Some clues are unseen, some hints ignored.
 Sometimes everything clicks together like clockwork.
 These three are skilled masters of improvised music.
 They fight each other to the bone, they support each other to the top.
 One moment high-flying power grooves can get shot, to start a new life crawling in the mud.
 Taken roads cross, intertwine or run dead as the moment requires.
 In the meantime they mock, entertain, surprise, frighten and move.

 Anton Goudsmit is considered to be the top in Dutch jazz&impro guitar playing.